Barcelona in November: All You Need to Know

 Encesa de Nadal, Barcelona's lighting ceremony, takes place annually in late November to mark the beginning of the Christmas season.
 This year, the event on November 23 included a spectacular show called "Astronòmica" featuring circus acts, music, and dance.
 The lights will adorn the city’s streets, including the newly illuminated Passeig de Sant Joan, until January 6, offering a magical holiday atmosphere throughout Barcelona.

-Day Trips Near Barcelona In November
+Day Trips Near Barcelona in November

 If you’ve run out of places to check out in Barcelona, you can explore the nearby towns and cities for a day trip.
 Here are five options.